dogweather/forkful/content/en/vba/data-formats-and-serialization/working-with-toml.md

   \ format predominantly used for configuration files.
 Programmers leverage\u2026"
 lastmod: '2024-03-13T22:44:59.955565-06:00'
 model: gpt-4-0125-preview
-summary: "TOML, which stands for Tom's Obvious, Minimal Language, is a data serialization\
-  \ format predominantly used for configuration files.
-Programmers leverage\u2026"
+summary: TOML, which stands for Tom's Obvious, Minimal Language, is a data serialization format predominantly used for configuration files.
 title: Working with TOML
 weight: 39
 ---